ozkatz/pencil/README.md

 pencil is compatible with most current statsd clients, although the pencil-client library is good reference in case you also want gauges.

-Changing settings:
-Simply run `./pencil.py /path/to/settings.json &`
+for non default settings, simply run: `./pencil.py /path/to/settings_file.json &`

 Available settings
 ------------------